 1. The Board of Directors must keep an updated database containing the names and addresses of all Board Members.
 Board Members are obliged to inform the Board immediately of any relative changes.

 2. All Board resolutions will be adopted by a simple majority of the votes cast.
 Abstentions, although recorded, are not counted.
-The Board is at quorum when at least half of its Members are present.
+The Board is at quorum when at least half of its members are present.
 In case of a tie vote, the vote of the President of the Board is decisive.

-3. The Board must appoint a
+3. The Board must appoint the following persons:

-- Treasurer (whose portfolio includes financial administration, book-keeping according to the law and tax regulations, and collection of memberships fees), and other such officers as it considers desirable, from the other Board Members.
+- a Treasurer (whose portfolio includes financial administration, book-keeping according to the law and tax regulations, and collection of memberships fees), and other such officers as it considers desirable, from the other Board Members.

 4. Minutes of the proceedings of each meeting must be taken by the Secretary or some other person designated by the Board, and signed by the President and Secretary after they have been approved by the Board.